-The ADB Data Library (Beta) is a platform that hosts publicly available data from the Asian Development Bank.
-Data is published according to open data standards (DCAT) which makes the datasets:
+The ADB Data Library is a platform that hosts publicly available data from the Asian Development Bank.
+Published datasets are:

 - Machine readable (e.g. by other data repositories, apps, visualization tools)

 - Accessible through Application Program Interfaces (APIs)

 - Macro-economic and social data from ADB’s flagship economic publications such as the Asian Development Outlook (ADO), Key Indicators for Asia and the Pacific, Basic Statistics, and Meeting Asia's Infrastructure Needs.
 These datasets get updated on an annual or bi-annual basis.
 Examples include data on Gross Domestic Product (GDP), population, poverty, etc.

 - Financial and corporate data from the ADB Annual Report, Banking on the Future of Asia and the Pacific: 50 Years of the Asian Development Bank.

 - Project-level data such as ADB’s submission to the International Transparency Initiative (IATI).